European Conference on Digital Libraries

 The International Conference on Theory and Practice of Digital Libraries (TPDL) started in 1997 as the European Conference on Research and Advanced Technology on Digital Libraries (ECDL).

+Overview

 The first DELOS Working Group, partially funded by the European Union, laid the foundations for the establishment of a European Research Community on Digital Libraries.
 The conference has become a notable European forum focusing on digital libraries and associated technical, practical, and social issues.
 The conference invites papers on the wide range of topics of interest in this field, to the national and international community.

 Conferences

 As the European Conference on Research and Advanced Technology for Digital Libraries (ECDL).